 It’s a beautiful day to be outdoors with the children.
-But are there any ways to help them meet fine arts benchmarks on the playground?
-Yes!
-Go ahead—investigate actions, space, and other elements of dance while outside.
-(See Illinois Early Learning and Development Benchmarks 19.B.ECa, 19.B.ECb, 19.B.ECc, 25.A.ECa, and 26.B.ECa.)
+Take the opportunity to help them investigate actions, space, and other elements of dance while outside.

 - Show children the movements to folk dances, line dances, and round dances, so they can dance together.
 Try old favorites such as the Bunny Hop and the Hokey Pokey, too.
 Point out actions that involve following, leading, passing by, and connecting with each other.
 Then dance for the fun of it!
 (Note: Grassy areas can have hidden hazards, and it’s hard to move a wheelchair or walker on grass.
 Try using a paved area swept clean of anything that might cause injury to children.)